 Some basic tips

 - Uninstall Google Chrome.
 I know it works better than all of the others, but luckily it is based on Chromium, an open-source browser that has all the same tricks, but is open source.
-What this means for you is that you can download a Chromium style browser that doesn’t log your data, that disables trackers and that has a built in proxy.
+What this means for you is that you can download a Chromium style browser that doesn’t log your data, disables trackers and has a built-in proxy.
 I use Epic — it runs exactly the same as Chrome (and even imports your bookmarks) but it protects your privacy.
-It doesn’t save your search history either, and has a neat tool that pops up to tell you how many trackers it has blocked (you can disable this, but it’s remarkable how many pages track you at any given time).
+It doesn’t save your search history either and has a neat tool that pops up to tell you how many trackers it has blocked (you can disable this, but it’s remarkable how many pages track you at any given time).

 - Don’t use Google as a search tool.
 I’m not going to lie to you, this is the hardest part to give up.
 Google is shit hot at searches.
 I’ve been using Duck Duck Go on my phone for the best part of a year, and it still isn’t as intuitive as I’d like.
 In my experience, if you know what you are looking for, say, the opening hours of a restaurant you’re familiar with, it gets the right answer.
 If you ask it something you don’t know the answer to, you’re sort of adrift on a sea of information with few markers of how to navigate the facts.
 Luckily, there are alternatives.
-Startpage is really the best I’ve found — it uses Google to search, but strips out your IP address, cookies and doesn’t log your search.
+Startpage is really the best I’ve found — it uses Google to search, but strips out your IP address, and cookies and doesn’t log your search.

 - Stop using Gmail.
 The only way you can guarantee that your email isn’t being used for personal profiling is by paying for an account.
 Always remember that, if it’s online and you don’t pay for it, then you are the product.
-Many of the paid-for email services are fresh out of Germany, who are top of their game in terms of privacy.
+Many of the paid-for email services are fresh out of Germany, and are top of their game in terms of privacy.
 I use Tutanota which sounds silly, but is Latin for secure (tuta) letter (nota).
 It isn’t perfect — to date, they still don’t have a search function, and the app can be a bit glitchy.
-However, they offer end to end encrypted emails as standard and are looking to eventually create a rival cloud to Google.
+However, they offer end-to-end encrypted emails as standard and are looking to eventually create a rival cloud to Google.
 I’m excited to take that journey with them.